 In 1896.
-Plessv v.
-Ferguson established the separate-but-equal doctrine.
-In its decision, the U.S. Supreme Court circumvented the intent original of the Fourteenth Amendment's equal protection clause, which was intended to give all persons equal rights under the law.
+Plessy V. Ferguson established the separate-but-equal doctrine.
+In its decision, the U.S. Supreme Court circumvented the original intent of the Fourteenth Amendment's equal protection clause, which was intended to give persons equal rights under the law.
 The Court strategically interpreted the clause to mean that as long as segregated public facilities were equal, they were constitutional.